liquity/dev/README.md

 The current `PriceFeed.sol` contract has a `getPrice()` that through a helper method calls and asserts on an AggregatorV3 `getLatestRoundData()` and multiplies by 10^10 to get the required number of digits.
 The `PriceFeedTestnet.sol` contains additionally, a manual price setter, `setPrice()`.
 Price can be manually set, and `getPrice()` returns the latest stored price.

-### Keeping a sorted list of troves ordered by ICR
+### Keeping a sorted list of Troves ordered by ICR

-Liquity relies on a particular data structure: a sorted doubly-linked list of troves that remains ordered by individual collateral ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).
+Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateral ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).

-This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target troves in ascending order of ICR.
+This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Troves in ascending order of ICR.

 The sorted doubly-linked list is found in `SortedTroves.sol`.

-Nodes map to active troves in the system - the ID property is the address of a trove owner.
+Nodes map to active Troves in the system - the ID property is the address of a trove owner.
 The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

 ICRs are computed dynamically at runtime, and not stored on the node.
-This is because ICRs of active troves change dynamically, when:
+This is because ICRs of active Troves change dynamically, when:

-- The ETH:USD price varies, altering the USD of the collateral of every trove
+- The ETH:USD price varies, altering the USD of the collateral of every Trove
-- A liquidation that redistributes collateral and debt to active troves occurs
+- A liquidation that redistributes collateral and debt to active Troves occurs

-The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active troves (though it does decrease the ICR of each active trove above the MCR).
+The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active Troves (though it does decrease the ICR of each active Trove above the MCR).

 The fact that ordering is maintained as redistributions occur, is not immediately obvious: please see the [mathematical proof](https://github.com/liquity/dev/tree/master/packages/contracts/mathProofs) which shows that this holds in Liquity.

 A node inserted based on current ICR will maintain the correct position, relative to its peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.

-Nodes also remain sorted as the ETH:USD price varies, since price fluctuations change the collateral value of each trove by the same proportion.
+Nodes also remain sorted as the ETH:USD price varies, since price fluctuations change the collateral value of each Trove by the same proportion.

-Thus, nodes need only be re-inserted to the sorted list upon a trove operation - when the owner adds or removes collateral or debt to their position.
+Thus, nodes need only be re-inserted to the sorted list upon a Trove operation - when the owner adds or removes collateral or debt to their position.

 ### Flow of Ether in Liquity